Thebaid (Statius): Preparations for war

-The Thebaid begins with a view of Oedipus, the former king of Thebes.
-Having gouged out his own eyes, he had relinquished his kingdom after learning that he had killed his father Laius and committed incest with his mother Jocasta.
+Book 1: The Thebaid begins with a view of Oedipus, the former king of Thebes, who has gouged out his eyes and relinquished his kingdom after learning that he had killed his father Laius and committed incest with his mother Jocasta.
 He places a curse on his sons, Eteocles and Polynices, who had turned on him because of his transgressions.
 The fury Tisiphone is sent to Thebes in order to sow discord among the brothers.
 In the city, Eteocles and Polynices strike a pact, stipulating that rule of the city would alternate between them on an annual basis while the other spent a year in exile.
 Eteocles is granted the first term as king.

-A council of the gods takes places, at which Jupiter decides that he will involve the cities of Thebes and Argos in a war against each other.
+A council of the gods takes place, at which Jupiter decides that he will involve the cities of Thebes and Argos in a war against each other.
 Following the agreement with his brother, Polynices is exiled and wanders through Greece.
 In the midst of a violent storm, he seeks refuge at the palace of Adrastus, king of Argos.
 At the palace's threshold, he gets into a heated argument with Tydeus, an exiled prince from Calydon.
 Their fight is broken up by Adrastus who invites them into his palace.

-At a feast in honour of the god Apollo, Adrastus suggests that the two exiles marry his young daughters.
-He also explains that the feast commemorates a legend from his city's history: Psamathe, daughter of the Argive king Crotopus, is raped by Apollo and gives birth to his son Linus.
-After Linus is killed by a pack of dogs, the princess confesses her plight to her father who punishes her by death.
-A child-eating monster, summoned by Apollo, is sent to Argos but killed by a youth named Coroebus.
-The young man offers to sacrifice himself to appease the god's wrath.
-Apollo, however, is so moved by this offer that he decides to spare both Coroebus and his city.